deephyper/deephyper/docs/search/hps/index.rst

     python ambs.py --problem package_name.problem.Problem --run package_name.mnist_mlp.run

-All searches can be used directly with the command line or inside an other python file.
+All search can be used directly with the command line or inside an other python file.
 To print the parameters of a search just run ``python search_script.py --help``.
 For example with AMBS run ``python ambs.py --help``.

 Asynchronous Model-Base Search (AMBS)